 You get a lot of bang for the buck for that price.
 The Apple iPad is among the best tablets in the market, and though it doesn’t quite have the advanced capabilities of the Air or Pro models, it’s still plenty powerful enough to run multiple apps, high-end games, and the latest software from Apple.
 If you’re weighing the 128GB LTE model, I’d suggest you take a look at the iPad Air, which starts at $599.

 Few tablets truly compete with the iPad.
 Samsung is the most significant competitor and has a range of its own Android-based slates to tackle Apple’s tablet.
 The most direct competitor is the Galaxy Tab S6 Lite, which has a limited spec sheet and performance.
-Samsung’s new Galaxy Tab S7 and Tab S7 Plus are high-end machines that compete with the iPad Air and iPad Pro — and they have the high price points to match.
+If you want to save money, there are several tablets worth considering, including the Samsung Galaxy Tab A7 and the Lenovo Smart M10 HD.
+The Tab A7 has a smaller screen size but is more portable.
+The Lenovo has entry-level specs but can double as a smart display.
+Samsung’s Galaxy Tab S7 and Tab S7 Plus are high-end machines that compete more in line with the iPad Air and iPad Pro — and they have the high price points to match.

 See also: Best Android tablets